Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- Based on this matchup's moneyline, the Red Sox have an implied win probability of 52.4%.

-- Boston and its opponents have gone over the total this season in 44 of its 84 opportunities.
+- Boston has played in 85 games with an over/under set, and have combined with its opponents to go over the total 44 times (44-39-2).

-- In eight games with a line this season, the Red Sox have a mark of 2-6-0 against the spread.
+- The Red Sox have collected a 2-6-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!